-Eye drops/eye gels are recommended when lifestyle measures failed to improve symptoms.
+Eye drops/eye gels are recommended when lifestyle measures fail to improve symptoms.

 NICE guideline on the management of dry eyes does not recommend any specific brands of artificial tear products.
 However, it broadly suggests using eye drops during the daytime, and eye gels/ointments at night, before going to bed as these are more likely to cause temporary blurred vision (NICE, 2017).

-Preservative-free formulations of eye drops/gels should be considered when patients are intolerant of preservative and suffer from moderate to severe dry eyes, which require more frequent administration eye drops/eye gels, for example, more than four times a day (ibid).
+Preservative-free formulations of eye drops/gels should be considered when patients are intolerant of preservatives and suffer from moderate to severe dry eyes, which require more frequent administration of eye drops/eye gels, for example, more than four times a day (ibid).

-Carbomer eye gel products used in the management of dry eyes contain 2.0mg/g carbomer (0.2%).
+Carbomer eye drop products used in the management of dry eyes contain 2.0mg/g carbomer (0.2%).